 The coalition is challenging the City’s by-law prohibiting camping within urban areas of Hamilton.
 Similar blanket prohibitions on overnight camping have been struck down in British Columbia as violating the Charter of Rights and Freedoms.

-Counsel for the parties, Wade Poziomka, of Ross & McBride, announced the legal win just after midday on Thursday.
+Counsel for the parties, the Hamilton Community Legal Clinic and Wade Poziomka, of Ross & McBride, announced the legal win just after midday on Thursday.

-The Hamilton Community Legal Clinic, one of the parties in the coalition challenging the by-law (the ‘Applicants’ in legal terminology), characterized the injunction as a “big win for encampment residents”.
+The Hamilton Community Legal Clinic characterized the injunction as a “big win for encampment residents”.

 This short-term injunction is straight-forward.
 From the perspective of natural justice, with a pending Charter challenge to the by-law, it is in the interest of justice that no party takes an action which is irreversible.
 A comparable familiar to many of us is the freezing of eviction orders issued by the Landlord Tenant Board when a party subject to eviction appeals the LTB decision to the Divisional Court.